Leonhard Helmschrott: Newspaper editor, Karl Marx Party Academy

+Political career

 While he was still studying at the Academy Helmschrott was mandated by the SED (party) to participation in the establishment of the Democratic Farmers' Party of Germany (DBD / Demokratische Bauernpartei Deutschlands), a response to concern that the SED was failing attract popular support in the countryside.
 He immediately became a member of the new party's executive committee and, importantly, editor in chief of the party newspaper, Bauernecho (Farmer's Echo).
 He retained this editorship till 1989, and during the intervening 41 years was responsible for more than 6,000 editions of the newspaper which appeared three times per week.

 In 1949 Helsmchrott was elected to the national Volkskammer ("Peoples' parliament") for the DBD (party), and from 1963 till 1986 he was chairman of the party's 52 member group.
 From 1958 he belonged to the parliamentary national defence committee of which, in 1986, he became deputy chairman.
 He generated headlines in West Germany in 1963 with a declaration that a right to Conscientious objection against military service was unthinkable in the German Democratic Republic.
 Between 1971 and 1976 he was deputy chairman of the East German Interparliamentary Group.

 After completing a correspondence course with the Karl Marx University at Leipzig, in 1962 Helmschrott received a Diploma in Journalism.
 Between 1986 and 1990 he was a member of the State Council of East Germany.

+Fall of the Berlin Wall

 The Berlin Wall fell on 9 November 1989, and on 15 November 1989, reacting to events more quickly than many party colleagues, Helmschrott had at his own request been replaced both at the "Bauern Echo" and from his political positions as Presidium member and in the party secretariat.
 That left the presidency of the DBD (Democratic Farmers' Party), and he resigned from this in January 1990.
 In June 1990 the DBD merged with the CDU (Christian Democratic Union) which would itself merge with its West German counterpart in October of the same year.
 For the first time since his return from Moscow in 1945 Leonhard Helmschrott was not a member of any political party.